mohamim360/TypeScript/basic TypeScript with DOM/README.md

 ### Compile Process:

 - TypeScript needs to be transpiled into JavaScript to run in a browser.
 This is done using the TypeScript compiler (tsc).
-The "using-ts.js" file is the result of compiling "index.ts."
+The "using-ts.js" file is the result of compiling "using-ts.ts."
 The TypeScript code is converted into JavaScript code that browsers can understand.

 ## How to Compile TypeScript to JavaScript: